mahavedalla/mahavedalla/docs/questions/nibbana/is-nibbana-identical-with-the-unconditioned-asankhata.md

-# Is Nibbāna identical with the unconditioned (asaṅkhata)?
+Question: Is Nibbāna identical with the unconditioned (asaṅkhata)?
 Answer in Brief: -
  Category: Nibbāna
 Sutta References: -